acronis/ui-component-library/packages/documentation/components/list/list.doc.md

 ## CSS variables

 `AcvList` comes with various CSS variables to customize the UI according to your need.
-You can check them in this [section](/guide/getting-started/customization.html#css-variables).
+You can check them in this here.

 ## Related components